 by Jonathan Spurlock

 (Holts Summit, MO)

-Judges 2:10, KJV: And also all that generation were gathered unto their fathers: and there arose another generation after them, which knew not the LORD, nor yet the works which he had done for Israel. was against them for evil, as the LORD had said, and as the LORD had sworn unto them: and they were greatly distressed.
+Judges 2:10, KJV: And also all that generation were gathered unto their fathers: and there arose another generation after them, which knew not the LORD, nor yet the works which he had done for Israel.

 This means that the generation who had been born in Egypt or during the wilderness journeys had died.
 These were most likely the “veteran soldiers” of the conquest and the first settlers to receive their inheritances.
 Joshua and Caleb were the oldest men in Israel at the time but they had died, followed by their contemporaries.